 ONO promotes the creation of an employee-friendly working environment where every employee can work comfortably with peace of mind.
 We are continuously committed to the development of support systems and working conditions that help employees work in various styles, as well as the improvement of their work-life balance, so that all persons in our diverse workforce can work energetically and demonstrate their full potential.

 We have been reviewing work styles since FY2015.
-The objective of these are to enhance productivity by simultaneously enhancing work efficiency and creating an attractive working environment.
-In order to make this a company-wide initiative, we have appointed members from each division and are working to raise awareness, increase operational efficiency, and promote the use of paid vacation days.
-At the same time, we have been improving systems that make use of IT and introducing flexible working hours, telecommuting system, and interval work systems.
-In FY2020, due to the impact of the novel coronavirus infection, employees were required to work in a different way than before.
-As a result, the amount of work increased, resulting in an average of 15.3 hours of overtime per month and a 58.8% rate of paid vacation days taken.
-(Compared to the FY2014 before the start of reviewing work styles, overtime hours decreased by 3.8% and the usage of paid vacation days increased by 18.6%) In the future, we will further enhance new working styles, such as telecommuting, and enhance work efficiency.
-In FY2021, we will aim to increase the average monthly overtime work hours per employee to 13 hours, and the percentage of employees taking paid vacation days to 70%.
+The objective of these reviews is to enhance productivity by simultaneously enhancing work efficiency and creating an attractive working environment.
+To make this a company-wide initiative, we have appointed members from each division and are working to raise awareness, increase operational efficiency, and promote the use of paid vacation days.
+At the same time, we have been improving systems that make use of IT and introducing flexible working hours, telecommuting systems, and interval work systems.
+In FY2021, due to the impact of the novel coronavirus infection, employees were required to work in a different way than before.
+As a result, the amount of work increased, resulting in an average of 16.3 hours of overtime per month and a percentage of employees taking paid vacation days of 62.5%.
+From now on, we will further enhance new working styles, such as telecommuting, and enhance work efficiency.
+In FY2022, we aim to increase the average monthly overtime work hours per employee to 13 hours, and the percentage of employees taking paid vacation days to 70% or more.

 |Summary of FY2020 survey results (survey period: July 13 to July 21, 2020)|